 Because Veeva may have limited access to personal data our customers store in our services, if you wish to request access, limit use or disclosure, please provide the name of the Veeva customer who provided your personal data to our services.
 We will refer your request to that customer, and will support them as needed in responding to your request.

 Choices and means

-EEA Business Contacts may choose to change personal data, unsubscribe from email lists, or cancel an account by contacting email@example.com.
-EEA Site Visitors may choose to unsubscribe from our marketing communications by following the instructions or unsubscribe mechanism in the email message.
+EEA and Swiss Business Contacts may choose to change personal data, unsubscribe from email lists, or cancel an account by contacting firstname.lastname@example.org.
+EEA and Swiss Site Visitors may choose to unsubscribe from our marketing communications by following the instructions or unsubscribe mechanism in the email message.

 Independent dispute resolution body